jiredo/jiredo/README.md

 <div align="Center"><h1><a href="https://jiredo.github.io/jiredo/"><i title:"Online-CV"></i> Jiredo </a></h1></div>

 <div style="text-align: justify">
-<b>Welcome!</b> to this little corner of this vast void of the internet!
-I'm Jun Kow (IRL), a Mechatronics and Robotics engineer by qualification, but is more of a jack of traits despite having a PhD in Soft Robotics and now as a Medical device development engineer.
+<b>Welcome!</b> to this little corner in the vast void of the internet!
+I'm Jun Kow (IRL), a Mechatronics and Robotics engineer by qualification, but is more of a jack of traits despite having a PhD in Soft Robotics; and now as a Medical device development engineer.
 You can check out my CV here(https://jiredo.github.io/jiredo/)!

 This repository is both my personal space for tinkering and also a work environment.
 </div>